micropython/micropython/docs/library/machine.I2C.rst

 .. method:: I2C.readfrom(addr, nbytes, stop=True)

    Read `nbytes` from the slave specified by `addr`.
-   If `stop` is true then a stop bit is sent at the end of the transfer.
+   If `stop` is true then a STOP condition is generated at the end of the transfer.
    Returns a `bytes` object with the data read.

 .. method:: I2C.readfrom_into(addr, buf, stop=True)

    Read into `buf` from the slave specified by `addr`.
    The number of bytes read will be the length of `buf`.
-   If `stop` is true then a stop bit is sent at the end of the transfer.
+   If `stop` is true then a STOP condition is generated at the end of the transfer.

    The method returns `None`.